 Interns on this rotation participate in a year-long didactic series on trauma and trauma-informed interventions and services.
 Live and video-based supervision is available.
 Supervision is generally conducted through a combination of individual and treatment specific group discussions as well as multi-disciplinary team presentations.

-On average, one to two interns are selected to participate on this rotation for approximately 50% of their time for the entire year.
+On average, one intern is selected to participate on this rotation for approximately 50% of their time for the entire year.
 For more information about CCFH visit our website at http://www.ccfhnc.org/

-Supervisor(s) for the CCFH Clinic and Rotation: Ernestine Briggs-King, Ph.D.; George (Tripp) Ake, Ph.D, Rhea Chase, PhD, Karen Carmody, PhD
+Supervisor(s) for the CCFH Clinic and Rotation: Ernestine Briggs-King, Ph.D.; George (Tripp) Ake, Ph.D, Karen Carmody, PhD